frankheijnders/testjiraforosgp/README.md

 Minor modification by Ruud for TPVO-13, to check the GitHub integration of JIRA.
 Second test, to see if #done resolves the issue in JIRA.

+New version of this file, to trigger webhook event.